AARKAYSHADO/RKZoomCamp2024/project/README.md

 American Stock Exchange - Stock Market Data Pipeline

 ## Objective
 Build a data pipeline that can perform ETL to data warehouse hosted on Cloud platform and generate insights on large cap companies' common stocks traded on American Stock Exchange.
+Billions of trades occur on a daily basis in American Stock Exchange.
+In order to generate valuable insights from this data and enable data driven decision making, it is important to engineer this process by building data pipelines and dashboards.
+This project demonstrates batch processing approach.

 ### Tools used
 - Terraform - To deploy infrastructure on GCS and Bigquery